-- O. The Candidate, University Program Supervisor, Cooperating Teacher, or university faculty have the right to file a fieldwork related grievance if a policy violation has occurred.
-The School of Education works collaboratively with the Dean's Office, as well as campus and district partners (if applicable) to review formal grievances and complaints fairly by following the following process: - The School of Education will collect statements from all parties involved.
-Statements may be in writing, or an SOE representative may schedule a meeting to collect a statement. - Statements will be analyzed and evaluated. - The School of Education will work with the Dean's Office and others as needed to come to a resolution. - P. The School of Education, in conjunction with feedback provided by those overseeing the candidate's student teaching experience (e.g., University Program Supervisor, Cooperating Teacher, university faculty), retains the authority to remove the candidate from the class in the event of an unsatisfactory adjustment to the teaching situation. - Causes for removal include, but are not limited to, irregular attendance, unsatisfactory teaching, unethical behaviors, and failure to exemplify good conduct.
-In these events, the candidate may receive a failing grade for student teaching (No Credit) for the registered semester and be required to participate in another student teaching application process and complete student teaching in another semester. - Q. If a candidate engages in acts that result in suspension of clinical practice or dismissal, the School of Education will investigate.
-Egregious violations may result in an expedited dismissal from the teacher preparation program and/or placement. - R. The District and University will provide the candidate with a fair process in the case of a dismissal, except when safety or compliance require immediate removal.
-This will include fair notice to the candidate of the cause, and an opportunity to be heard and respond to the charges before a decision is made.
+- P. The Candidate, University Program Supervisor, District-assigned Mentor Teacher, or university faculty have the right to file a fieldwork-related grievance if a policy violation has occurred.
+The School of Education works collaboratively with the Dean's Office, as well as campus and district partners (if applicable) to review formal grievances and complaints fairly by following the following process: - The School of Education (SOE) will collect statements from all parties involved.
+Statements may be in writing, or an SOE representative may schedule a meeting to collect a statement. - Statements will be analyzed and evaluated. - The School of Education will work with the Dean's Office and others as needed to come to a resolution. - As a program sponsor, the School of Education has the responsibility of determining if a candidate is not fit for the profession. - Q. The School of Education, in conjunction with feedback provided by those overseeing the candidate's teaching internship (e.g., University Program Supervisor, District-Assigned Mentor Teacher, university faculty), retains the authority to assign a No Credit grade to the candidate in their teaching internship course when egregious behaviors are observed in the teaching situation.
+Causes for failure include, but are not limited to, dismissal from district employer from internship, irregular attendance, unsatisfactory teaching, unethical behaviors, and failure to exemplify good conduct.
+In these events, the candidate may receive a failed grade (No Credit) for the teaching internship course and be required to participate in another semester of supervised internship with the University.

-- S. When there is unsuccessful completion of student teaching, there will be a mandatory three-way meeting between the candidate, the advisor, and a School of Education representative to review expectations and plans for improvements. - T. If a student does not pass the student teaching placement courses, they can reserve the right to appeal to request a new placement.
-The School of Education will review the appeal and approve or deny the request for a second and final placement. - Under no circumstance will any candidate be allowed to do more than one repeated student teaching.
-This means, specifically, that there is only one additional opportunity for the candidate to participate in another student teaching.
+- R. If a candidate engages in acts that result in suspension of clinical practice or dismissal, the School of Education will investigate.
+Egregious violations may result in an expedited dismissal from the teacher preparation program and/or placement. - S. The District and University will provide the candidate with a fair process in the case of a dismissal, except when safety or compliance require immediate removal.
+This will include fair notice to the candidate of the cause, and an opportunity to be heard and respond to the charges before a decision is made. - T. When a candidate cannot successfully complete the teaching internship, there will be a mandatory three-way meeting between the candidate, the advisor, and a School of Education representative to review expectations and plans for improvements. - U. If a candidate does not complete their internship, they can appeal to request a new placement.
+The School of Education will review the appeal and approve or deny the request for a second and final placement. - Under no circumstance will any candidate be allowed to do more than one repeated student teaching/internship experience.
+This means, specifically, that there is only one additional opportunity for the candidate to participate in another student teaching or internship.